 I am emailing regarding a closing tomorrow with your agent, Jim Flinn.
 The property 4301 E Muirwood Dr, Phoenix is on track to close tomorrow.
 Sellers signed on Monday.
 The buyer walked through, delivered funds and signed Monday.
 Lender has released wire for funds to arrive at title early tomorrow for an early recording.

-I received a text from Jim Flinn this evening at 7:14 pm, asking if the buyer would be open to "lease the house back to the seller until next Friday at 40 dollars a day."
+The buyer, a police officer, works Thursday through Monday, with Tuesdays and Wednesdays off.
+He only has tomorrow afternoon to move.I received a text from Jim Flinn this evening at 7:14 pm, asking if the buyer would be open to "lease the house back to the seller until next Friday at 40 dollars a day."

 The buyer is not open to a post possession, especially at this stage of the game.
 He is packed and ready to move and has several of his fellow officers using their day off to help him move.
 He is furious that question has been asked.

-I will appreciate any help you can give regarding advising the sellers of this property regarding the consequences of not being out upon closing and the transfer of ownership.
+I am concerned the listing agent has not advised the sellers that they need to be out.I will appreciate any help you can give regarding advising the sellers of this property regarding the consequences of not being out upon closing and the transfer of ownership.
 Julie Morris.

 “I have talked with Jim and this was a normal request from the seller due to their circumstances, however, they are planning on moving prior to recording.”